Central Vermont’s Great Outdoors

 Vermont is a thriving arts community with many art galleries.
 Vermonters pride themselves in being creative.
 Check out these galleries, and be amazed by the craftsmanship.

 Spring, summer or fall, you can enjoy some of the best scenery in Central Vermont without even leaving your automobile.
-Auto tours give turn-by-turn directions of four separate tours in the Central Vermont region.
 If visiting during foliage, these tours are a “can’t miss” part of your stay.

 The quiet villages, rolling hills, and breathtaking scenery of Central Vermont could not have been better designed for the Vermont biking enthusiast.
 The Vermont bike tours cover a variety of terrain types including back road biking, paved bike trails, and mountainous climbs.
 Each of the nine Vermont biking tours has information about the terrain and roads, bike path highlights, and a step-by-step guide of the tour.